centrahq/api-documentation/pages/06.plugins/06.adyen-drop-in/docs.md

 ![adyen-drop-in-merchant.png](adyen-drop-in-merchant.png)

-To add a new Service Communication URL in Adyen, go to `Account` and then select `Server Communication`.
+To add a new Service Communication URL in Adyen, go to `Developers` and then select `Webhooks`.
 Make sure that you have a Merchant Account selected (You should see "No merchant selected" in the top right of Adyen if you have not selected one) before you click `Add` on the "Standard Notification".

 Enter the URL from the Adyen Drop-In-plugin from Centra.
 If you are creating a new plugin, please save the plugin once and open it again to see the Notification URL.